Neutrino transport in general relativistic neutron star merger simulations: Radiation transport algorithms

 \subsubsection{Optically thick regime}

 The optically thick regime poses a more fundamental problem for Monte-Carlo methods.
 One issue is that if $(\kappa_a+\kappa_s)\Delta t = N$, we expect $\sim N$ neutrino-matter interactions per time-step.
 In dense or hot regions of mergers, we can easily get $N\gg 1$, making evolutions costly.
 A related issue is that if we calculate $\eta,\kappa_a,\kappa_s$ using the properties of the fluid at the beginning of a time step, and the source terms lead to large changes in the fluid variables, the evolution can become numerically unstable.
 To avoid taking extremely small time steps, we would then need to at the very least obtain a good guess for the fluid variables at the end of the time step, or even iteratively solve for these values.
 The latter would be costly for Monte-Carlo simulations, as all packets have to be reevolved for every new guess of the fluid variables.
 We note that in the merger context, these issues are mostly due to the presence of a dense, hot neutron star remnant.
-For their simulations of post-merger accretion disks, Miller {\it et al}~\cite{Miller:2019gig} simply require a time step smaller than the cooling timescale of any given cell, and find that condition to be generally less constraining than the Courant condition.
-Accordingly, the problem of very optically thick regions has only really been encountered in the merger simulations of Foucart {\it et al}~\cite{Foucart:2020qjb}, and handled with approximate methods inspired by work in other astrophysical contexts.
-We briefly summarize their methods here, but note that given the relative novelty of the problem, these methods remain poorly tested and understood.
+For their simulations of post-merger accretion disks, \cite{Miller:2019gig} simply require a time step smaller than the cooling timescale of any given cell, and find that condition to be generally less constraining than the Courant condition.
+Accordingly, the problem of very optically thick regions has only really been encountered in the merger simulations of \cite{Foucart:2020qjb}, and handled with approximate methods inspired by the implicit Monte-Carlo method of \cite{1971JCoPh...8..313F} for regions of high absorption optical depth, and the random walk method of \cite{1984JCoPh..54..508F} for regions of high scattering optical depth.
+We briefly summarize their methods here, as well as the proposed algorithm of \cite{Kawaguchi:2022tae}, but note that given the relative novelty of the problem, these methods remain poorly tested and understood.